wavefrontHQ/docs/pages/doc/logging_log_browser.md

 Let's look at an example:

 1. In the screenshot below, the histogram chart has three spikes.
-If you want to zoom in to the time window of the last spike, drag-select the area of interest and, if auto-search is off, click **Search**.
+If you want to zoom into the time window of the last spike, drag-select the area of interest and, if auto-search is off, click **Search**.
     ![a screenshot of selecting the area on the histogram to to zoom in.](images/logging_histogram_zoomed_in.png)

-   The logs histogram shows the data for the zoomed-in time window and the logs table updates to correspond to the new time window.
+   The logs histogram shows the data for the zoomed-in time window and the logs table is updated so that it shows the logs from the new time window.
 1. Hover over the area above the right side of the histogram, click the plus (+) icon to zoom in further as needed and, if auto-search is off, click **Search**.
     ![a screenshot with the zoom in options highlighted with a red box](images/logging_histogram_zoom_in_in.png)